wb14123/blog/jekyll/_posts/2023-03-13-Infrastructure-Setup-for-High-Availability.markdown

 [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) is basically a reverse proxy that forwards the traffic from the public Internet to your service.
 There is a daemon called cloudflared running in Kubernetes.
 Cloudflare will forward the traffic from clients to cloudflared and cloudflared will forward the traffic to the actual service.
 Check [this doc](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/) to see how it works with Kubernetes.

 The upside of Cloudflare tunnel is that you don't need to open any port to the public Internet at all.
 So it's safer because there is no way to access your service without going to Cloudflare first.
-Cloudflare also provide some tools to mediate attacks like DDoS.
+Cloudflare also provides some tools to mediate attacks like DDoS.

 The downside is it depends on a third-party provider.
 And it can see all the traffic.
 It only supports limited protocols.
 So if you want to avoid Cloudflare seeing your traffic or have a protocol that is not supported, you need a more generic way to do it.